JFK Website (0)

 This folder contains memoranda and correspondence concerning television ratings, broadcast formats, and scheduling television appearances for Senator John F. Kennedy during the 1960 presidential campaign.
 Also included in this folder is a statement made by Frank Stanton, President of the Columbia Broadcasting System (CBS), discussing the impact of ...

 This folder contains correspondence, memoranda, and telegrams concerning the planning, formatting, and outcome of the televised debates between Senator John F. Kennedy and Vice President Richard M. Nixon.
 The debates were broadcast simultaneously on the American Broadcasting Company (ABC), the Columbia Broadcasting System (CBS), the National Broadc...

 This folder contains a telegram from Leonard Miall to Pierre Salinger, Press Secretary to President-elect John F. Kennedy, expressing thanks to Mr. Salinger and the President-elect for their cooperation with British Broadcasting Company (BBC) television teams during the 1960 campaign.

 This folder contains material collected by the office of President John F. Kennedy's secretary, Evelyn Lincoln, concerning the President's Science Advisory Committee (PSAC).
 Materials concern telecommunications, saline water conversion, Special Assistant for Science and Technology Jerome B. Wiesner as Chairman of PSAC, a report on Project Rover, co...

 Search powered by Oracle Endeca ®.

-President John F. Kennedy delivers remarks during a visit with radio station representativ...
+President John F. Kennedy delivers a radio and television address to the nation regarding ...